 If your budget allows it, get a home with an extra room that you can use as a guest room.
 Otherwise, you should plan to have a dedicated space such as a finished basement or an office that you can use as your guest room.

 Storage Space is Essential

-When you have kids, you end up accumulating a lot of stuff.
-Look for a house with lots of storage space.
+When you are house hunting in the suburbs, look for a house with lots of storage space.
 Is there a basement to store extra stuff?
-Are there extra shelves to store holiday decorations in the garage?
-Is there a storage shed for outdoor equipments?
-Is there an attic to store unused luggage?
+Is there room in the garage for shelving so you can store holiday decorations and seasonal ski rentals?
+Is there a storage shed for outdoor equipment and tools?
+Is there an attic to store empty luggage?

-Moving to the suburbs with kids is more complicated than moving as a couple.
+Moving to the suburbs with kids is a lot more complicated than moving as a couple.
 You definitely need more space and there are more things to consider when you are moving to the suburbs with kids.